Private equity – how does it work?

 This so-called “management fee” is a certain percentage of the fund volume and covers the administrative costs of the fund.
 In addition, the fund manager is granted a share in the investment performance, provided that the investors have achieved a predefined target return.

-Both the term private equity and venture capital refer to equity investments in companies that are not publicly traded.
+Both the term private equity and venture capital refer to investment opportunities through equity capital in companies that are not publicly traded.
 The difference here always lies in the phase in which the target company finds itself.
 Private equity companies usually acquire minority or majority stakes in companies that already have stable cash flows and thus represent a lower risk.
-In addition, private equity companies may use debt capital when purchasing the shares.
+In addition, private equity companies may use debt capital to leverage the equity they have invested.
 The debt capital, which is often provided by banks, can then be repaid from the company’s income.

-In this respect, venture capital companies often finance an entrepreneurial endeavour that is still in the start-up or growth phase.
-Companies that raise capital from venture capital companies usually divide their financing into several rounds with different investors, who in turn contribute capital by subscribing to new shares.
-Debt capital is not raised by venture capital companies here, as target companies are in an earlier phase and are thus far riskier.
+In this respect, venture capital companies often function as venture capital providers to finance an entrepreneurial endeavour that is still in the establishment or growth phase (start-up).
+Young companies that raise capital from venture capital companies usually have several rounds of financing with different co-investors, who in turn contribute capital by subscribing to new shares.
+Debt capital is not raised by venture capital companies here, as target companies are in an earlier phase and are therefore far riskier.

 The history of private equity

-The first start-up in the modern private equity market is Fairchild Semiconductor, which originated in America and was the first company to produce a commercially viable integrated circuit in 1959.
+The first start-up in the modern private equity market is Fairchild Semiconductor from America, which was the first company to produce a commercially viable integrated circuit in 1959.
 This was made possible by capital inflows from a company that later called itself Venrock Associates.

 In Germany, the first private equity company was founded in 1965 with today’s Deutsche Beteiligungs AG.
 Difficulties arose in the German capital market, however, because the risk appetite of investors in this country is less pronounced than in international comparison and important investors in this industry were missing.
 In addition, many companies maintain close contact with their house bank, which means that external capital providers are often viewed critically and are not the first port of call for liquidity requests.
 In the 1970s, for example, the invested capital in the private equity market in Germany amounted to just DM 560 million.
 Driven by the boom and the spirit of optimism in the 1990s, the volume of the private equity market in Germany multiplied to 4.5 billion at the turn of the century.
-In 2020, the investment volume in Germany amounted to 12.5 billion euros and will continue to play an important role in economic development in the future.
+In 2020, the investment volume in Germany was 12.5 billion euros and will continue to play an important role in economic development in the future.
+In the meantime, private equity has become a fixed component of the corporate finance world in Germany.

 What does SHS do in terms of private equity?

 Like other private equity firms, SHS raises capital from outside investors, limited partners, through “fundraising”.
-After the fund is “closed”, SHS invests in privately traded companies.
+After the fund is “closed”, SHS uses the funds from the fund and invests in privately traded companies.
 Through SHS’s expertise and network, measures are then initiated in consultation with management to increase the value of the company.
 After the sale of the investment, proceeds are paid out to the limited partners.

 SHS invests and participates in healthcare companies in Europe, with a focus on the DACH, BeNeLux and Nordics regions.
 Due to this strategic orientation and the maintenance of a track record since the company was founded in 1993, investors rely on the expertise of SHS.
 In the meantime, the company can look back on five fund generations.